UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/05/index.md

 ```rust
 static CHANNEL: Channel<ThreadModeRawMutex, bool, 64> = Channel::new();
 ```
+- `ThreadModeRawMutex` - the type of Mutex that the Channel internally uses.
+It is a mutex that can safely be shared between threads

-The second generic argument of `Channel` is the type of data that we will be sending through the channel.
-The third argument is the maximum number of values that can be stored in the queue.
+- `bool` - the type of data that is sent through the channel
+- `64` - the maximum number of values that can be stored in the channel's queue

 Let's say we spawn a task `task1` that runs a timer.
 Every second, we want to toggle an LED in the `main` function, based on the timer running in `task1`.
 For this, `task1` would need to send a signal to the `main` program every time the 1 second alarm has fired, meaning the task and the main program would share the channel. `task1` would *send* over the channel, and